nii-yamagishilab/NELE-GAN/README.md

 Run: `python train_nele.py`

-Training configurations can be modified according to your need, `e.g. GAN_epoch, num_of_sampling, etc.`
+You should modify training configurations according to your need, `e.g. data path, GAN_epoch, num_of_sampling...`

 models will be saved in ***./chkpt***